Extensions

 What is an extension?

 If you are not able to file your federal individual income tax return by the due date, you should get an automatic 6-month extension of time to file.
-Matthew and Ryan will file the Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return, for you.
+Matthew, Ryan, and Stacie will file the Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return, for you.
 This form must be filed by the due date for filing your return, usually April 15.

 Most states also allow for filing an extension, as well.
 Some do not require you to do anything if you file a federal extension; others require you to file a separate form.

-Because Matthew and Ryan are Enrolled Agents, an extension can be filed on behalf of a client without needing the client to sign any forms.
+Because Matthew, Ryan, and Stacie are Enrolled Agents, an extension can be filed on behalf of a client without needing the client to sign any forms.

 What if I owe?

 It is important to note that an extension of time to file does not give you more time to pay if you owe money.
-This is why Matthew and Ryan want to review a client's file prior to preparing an extension.
-If they believe you might owe, we will send you instructions and vouchers to make a payment with your extension(s).
+This is why we want to review a client’s file prior to preparing an extension.
+If we believe you might owe, we will send you instructions and vouchers to make a payment with your extension(s).

 Are Extensions a Red Flag?